Commuted by President Trump, Alice Marie Johnson aims to bolster him with RNC speech

 Johnson will use her time to tout the Trump administration’s work on criminal justice reform and outreach to African-American supporters.
 “I’m hoping that my story will remind everyone that’s there’s many others just like me who are waiting for mercy and a chance for redemption.”

-The 63-year-old great-grandmother is scheduled to deliver her address at the GOP convention live, either from the White House or the Carnegie Mellon auditorium nearby.
+The 63-year-old great-grandmother is scheduled to deliver her address at the GOP convention live, either from the White House or the Andrew Mellon auditorium nearby.

 Her case was championed by Kim Kardashian, who is married to rapper and presidential hopeful Kanye West.
 Johnson said she hasn’t spoken to either of them since Kanye announced his White House bid but wouldn’t “judge” his decision to get into the race yet.